-The ACS, which replaced the census long form in 2005, is a nationwide, continuous annual survey of about 3.5 million households conducted by the U.S. Census Bureau.
+The ACS, which replaced the census long form in 2005, is a nationwide, continuous survey of about 3.5 million households annually conducted by the U.S. Census Bureau.
 It provides reliable and timely demographic, housing, social, and economic data every year for communities large and small.
-It is the largest official survey of American households.
+The ACS is the largest official survey of American households.
+In 2017, 316 federal spending programs distributed more than \$1.5 trillion to states and local areas on the basis, in whole or in part, of data derived from the ACS.

-Incredibly Pervasive Uses of ACS Data
+Pervasive Uses of ACS Data in U.S. Education Programs